yesihaveidea/myrtille/README.md

 ## Requirements
 - Client: a HTML4 or HTML5 browser
-- Server: a RDP enabled computer, IIS 7.0+ and .NET 4.0+ (see related roles and features below)
+- Server: a RDP enabled computer, IIS 7.0+ and .NET 4.0+ (see DOCUMENTATION.md for related roles and features)

 ## Build
 See DOCUMENTATION.md.